-10. Travel
+11. Travel

 Whatever the source of funding for the programme fee, candidates are reminded that the programme fee does not cover travel expenses.
-Travel arrangements will have to be arranged and settled by the participants.
+Travel arrangements will have to be arranged and settled by the participants and/or their nominating authorities.